 Related Questions About E85

 Recent concerns have surfaced about the efficiency of ethanol production.
 Some critics have actually said that it is a "negative energy source," meaning that more energy is required to produce ethanol than it delivers as a fuel.
 Further doubts have surfaced about the true environmental benefits of ethanol and E85.
-And some critics have said that as farmers switch from growing corn for food production to growing it for ethanol, it could produce food shortages.
+And some critics have cited the possibility of food shortages as farmers switch from growing corn for food production to growing it for ethanol.
 Higher corn prices have already been reported.

 We applaud the pursuit of energy independence, but is E85 the panacea promoters say it is?
 While it could be a part of a solution, it is clearly not a silver bullet.